-The largest mosque in the United States, the Islamic Center is built with white limestone and has a 162-foot (49-meter) high minaret.
+One of the largest mosques in the United States, the Islamic Center is built with white limestone and has a 162-foot (49-meter) high minaret.
 Within, stained-glass windows and fine Persian carpets contribute to the mosque's ornate and lavish artistry.
 In the Center complex, only the mosque is open to the public.
 Women must wear headscarves and visitors wearing shorts are not admitted.
 Tours are offered daily.

 Franciscan Monastery, a century-old monastery is one of Washington DC's hidden delights.
 The garden, set on a hillside and reached by winding paths, is full of big trees and places to sit quietly among the flowers and small outdoor shrines.
 The public is allowed to view the upper church's full-scale replicas of Holy Land shrines.
 In the lower church, visitors will find a replica of the Roman catacombs, which can only be seen on scheduled tours.
 Guided tours last about 45 minutes.

 Sixth and I is a Jewish Synagogue that provides a place for Jews to worship and also serves as a meeting place for the community members.
 This historic building located in the nation's capital is a living witness of the past Jewish generations.
 Discussions and classes are held on various topics from the past and present conflicts and the future challenges for the community.
 Religious services and other events happen here.